extractumio/shortcutgpt/README.md

 property scriptTimeout : 10 -- script timeout in seconds
 property openaiEndpoint : "https://api.openai.com/v1/chat/completions"

+-- Define a function to append content to a file on appendTextToFile(contentToAppend, filePath)
+	try
+		set fileRef to open for access filePath with write permission write contentToAppend & linefeed to fileRef starting at eof close access fileRef
+		--display dialog "Content has been successfully appended to the file." on error errMsg
+		close access fileRef
+		display dialog "Error: " & errMsg
+	end try
+end appendTextToFile

 -- Converts the selected original text into a valid JSON fragment. on convertToJSON(inputText)